What's new in AI Data Engine

 -

-Vectorization and RAG: Creation of data collections, embeddings, and retrieval endpoints in the AI Data Engine Console, using metadata from AIDE workspaces.
+Vectorization and RAG: Creation of data collections, embeddings, and retrieval endpoints in AI Data Engine Console, using metadata from AIDE workspaces.

 -

-Guardrail-based governance: Definition of guardrail policies in the AI Data Engine Console and association of those policies with workspaces in ONTAP System Manager.
+Guardrail-based governance: Definition of guardrail policies in AI Data Engine Console and association of those policies with workspaces in ONTAP System Manager.

 Supported hardware and platforms